.

 U.S. military intervention cannot be a force for progressive change

-The discovery of oil in Uganda in recent years is a contributing
+The discovery of oil in Uganda in recent years is a contributing factor to imperialism's interest in the region |

 The power of social media is immense.
 That fact was fully on display as Facebook walls and in-boxes everywhere flooded with messages from a new political campaign “Kony 2012.”
 Kony 2012 purports to be aimed at bringing to justice Joseph Kony, leader of the Lord's Resistance Army, an armed rebel band that roams the jungles of northern Uganda and northeastern Democratic Republic of Congo.